isomerpages/govtech-lpa-acp/pages/Mobile Clinics.md

 <h2>Book A Free LPA and ACP Session</h2>

 <p> Ready to complete your LPA and ACP?
 If you are a Singaporean, aged 50 and above with a valid CHAS Blue or Orange Card, use this form to sign up for a free LPA and ACP session at our upcoming mobile clinics.
-Booking slots are liimited and are on a first-come, first-served basis.
+Booking slots are limited and are on a first-come, first-served basis.
 One appointment slot per individual.</p>

 <p><strong>Date:</strong> 23 and 24 March 2024<br>
 <strong>Time:</strong> 10am to 6pm<br>